dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 111
 This problem was asked by Google.
 Given a word W and a string S, find all starting indices in S which are anagrams of W.
-For example, given that W is "ab", and S is "abxaba", return 0, 3, and 4.
+<br>For example, given that W is "ab", and S is "abxaba", return 0, 3, and 4.

 [Solution](solutions/problem_111.py)
 - - - -